Real Estate

 Automated Claims Processing

 One of the key use cases for smart contracts in insurance is the automation of claims processing.
 When an insurable event occurs, the smart contract can automatically verify the event and release the payment based on pre-set conditions, reducing the time required for manual claim verification.
+For instance, in travel insurance, smart contracts can automatically process claims if a flight is delayed or canceled, without the need for the customer to file a claim.
+This not only enhances customer satisfaction but also reduces the administrative burden on insurance companies.

 Enhanced Risk Management